nobl/ioBroker.senec/README.md

 [Dokumentation DE](docs/de/README.md) | [Documentation EN](docs/en/README.md)

+> [!IMPORTANT]
+> ### 🔎 Wanted: testers for the SENEC.Connect connector
+>
+> SENEC.Connect is the newest of the four connectors, and it is the one I have the least real-world data for — I cannot see what your subscription returns. **If SENEC.Connect reports anything at all for your account, please get in touch:** in the [ioBroker forum thread](https://forum.iobroker.net/topic/30620/neuer-adapter-senec-home-adapter) or via a [GitHub issue](https://github.com/nobl/ioBroker.senec/issues).
+>
+> Especially valuable:
+> - **accounts holding more than one system** — a replaced appliance, or two systems at one address;
+> - responses containing **more than `battery` and `meter`**, for instance `evse` (wallbox) or `bessNameplate`;
+> - anything the adapter logs as `REPORT_TO_DEV`.
+>
+> The most useful thing you can send is the raw response: switch on *Log requests and responses* under the SENEC.Connect debug settings, set the log level to debug, and copy what the adapter writes out. **Please replace serial numbers and system ids with `***` before posting** — the rest is what matters.

 Your SENEC system knows a great deal about itself.
 This adapter brings all of it into ioBroker — down to individual cell voltages and per-phase grid quality — and comes with a dashboard you do not have to build.

 ![Dashboard Overview](docs/en/media/dashboard-overview.png)